rpetersson/az-nsg-maker/README.md

 Replace the example data with your actual data while maintaining the structure.

+### How It Works

+The program processes the Excel file and generates Network Security Group (NSG) rules based on the data.
+For each line in the Excel file, it creates two rules:

+1. **Inbound Rule:** This rule allows traffic from the source to the destination.
+2. **Outbound Rule:** This rule allows traffic from the destination back to the source.

+The rules are generated based on the following columns in the Excel file:
+- `sourceAsg`: Source Application Security Group
+- `Source IP`: Source IP address
+- `destinationAsg`: Destination Application Security Group
+- `Destination IP`: Destination IP address
+- `Destination port`: Destination port

+The program handles empty cells by setting them to `None` and uses IP addresses if ASG values are not provided.
+The generated rules are saved as JSON files in the specified output directory.

 ### Custom Formats

 If you have another format, define the columns in `schema.py` to match your Excel file structure.